davidruvolo51/shinytutorials/src/pages/tutorials/responsive-tables/index.md

 #### Building the table body

 The function that is used to build the table body is structured a bit different than the header function.
 To generate the html output, the function will render the table body by rows and columns.
 This means that we must take the first row in our dataset, build each cell, and add the cells to a row and then repeat this process for row two, row three, and so on.
+The function will also have conditions for processing the list of options, but this will be added a little later.

 First, define the function.
-I will call this function `build_body` and it will have one input argument `data`.
+I will call this function `build_body` and it will have two input arguments `data` and `options` (received from the parent function).

 ```r
 build_body <- function(data){